 The dreaded driving theory test!
 As if the practical driving test wasn’t enough, you need to pass the theory test before you can get a full driving licence.

-Along with getting your learner insurance, it’s the first hurdle you need to overcome when learning to drive and as a result, it can often be stressful.
+Along with getting your temporary learner insurance, it’s the first hurdle you need to overcome when learning to drive and as a result, it can often be stressful.
 However, by understanding what is expected of you and preparing for the questions, there’s no reason you can’t pass first-time.

 It is essential you practice for your test and here we take you through some tips to help you pass as well as some useful resources to help.